News & Analysis

 - About Us

-An English court wants further details before it will hear a challenge by the Pakistani province of Balochistan to a partial ICC award won by an Australian mining venture – as corruption allegations are again invoked in a dispute that has already given rise to a US$5.9 billion ICSID award.
+An English court has blocked the Pakistani province of Balochistan from pleading corruption allegations in a challenge to an ICC partial award won by an Australian mining venture – a dispute that has already given rise to a US$5.9 billion ICSID award.

 Get unlimited access to all Global Arbitration Review content